HOW IS ZIKA VIRUS SPREAD?

 Zika virus is transmitted to people primarily through the bite of an infected Aedes species mosquito which can be found in Georgia.
-The mosquitos bite mostly during the daytime, they do not fly very far, and tend to live around homes.
-The mosquitos breed in containers so removing them or dumping out standing water at least once a week, or using larvicides such as mosquito dunks or mosquito torpedoes in water that cannot be dumped out, will reduce the number of these mosquitoes.
+The mosquitoes bite mostly during the daytime, they do not fly very far, and tend to live around homes.
+The mosquitoes breed in containers so removing them or dumping out standing water at least once a week, or using larvicides such as mosquito dunks or mosquito torpedoes in water that cannot be dumped out, will reduce the number of these mosquitoes.
 Zika virus can be spread during sex by a man infected with Zika to his partners.

 For more information about Zika virus for specific groups, please click on the links below.